Lesson 4: Helping customers help themselves

 If your customers can find solutions to their questions or issues without contacting support, you can cut down on the number of tickets in your support queue.
 A shorter support queue can help increase customer satisfaction and control costs.

-Providing a knowledge base and a community platform are great ways to help customers find solutions to problems on their own.
+Providing a knowledge base is great way to help customers find solutions to problems on their own.
 This is referred to as ticket deflection and it's essential for scaling the support you provide to your customers.

 The Submit a Request form is automatically added to your Help Center.
 No set up required.